 When is the deadline to apply?

-January 16 for funding beginning July 1
+The deadline has been EXTENDED to January 22, for funding beginning July 1.

 How do I apply?

 - Read the grant guidelines carefully.

 - Contact your coordinator if you have questions or want to discuss your project idea.

 - Complete and submit your online application.
 (Be sure to give yourself plenty of time.)

 What happens next?

 A panel of arts professionals will review the applications and recommend funding to our Board of Commissioners.
 Once the Board approves the awards (usually in May or June), we’ll post the results on our website.

 If I get an AEP grant, what will I need to do?